-Magic Johnson takes over the Lakers, ousts Mitch Kupchak and Jim Buss in stunning front-office shakeup
+Magic Johnson takes over as Lakers president of basketball operations in stunning front-office shakeup

 “Just like me — I didn’t try to get involved in [the Dodgers’ hiring] process, because I don’t know anything about the manager [Dave Roberts].
 That’s not what I know, so I stay out of the way.
 I want to sit down there and cheer for my Dodgers.
 I’m happy with that.
 That is what I want him to do.
 Just let somebody else help him to achieve his goal, which is to get the Lakers back to being great again.”

-Jim Buss, as you might expect, has not particularly appreciated Magic’s point of view.
+Jim Buss, as you might expect, has not appreciated Magic’s point of view.
 From an October 2015 feature by USA TODAY’s Sam Amick:

 Jim doesn’t mention the pointed words that have come from Bryant, but it’s clear that he hasn’t forgotten about the other Laker great who has repeatedly called him out: Magic Johnson.
 From Johnson’s angry tweets about the D’Antoni decision to the television tour eight months ago when he raised serious questions about Buss’ ability as an executive, Johnson has made his feelings known.
 Buss, who has chosen to avoid discussing the situation with Johnson personally, is clearly bothered by this recurring matter.